AndersDeath/diary2/README.md

 We didn't go to Sevan again.
 We found a very cheap Chinice restaraunt and ate a lot of food.
 Becouse of that I've became heavy and lazy.
 I also bought a learnin book for Armanian language, tomorrow I will try to study something.

 Also I did nothing today.
 It's great.
 Tomorrom I will go local barber.
 It will be my first try to cut hair not in Ivans chair.

+# 19 June 2022 - Sunday - Yerevan

+So, I went to barber today.
+The guy was professional.
+I also starded making of the linkedin account for Ksusha.
+It goes well.
+I've made a plan and I think I will finish with it in a week.
+Only today I understood that my salary increased and I have freedom in my future desigiongs and maybe can proceed wiriting a book.
+I am happy, really.